 The stomach is divided into the cardia, fundus, body, antrum and pylorus, but these regions are difficult to define macroscopically, which is especially true for the cardia and fundus.
-The Japanese Gastric Cancer Association (JGCA) guidelines divide the stomach into upper third, middle third and distal third by the lines connecting the trisected points on the lesser and greater curvatures (Figure 1).
+The Japanese Gastric Cancer Association guidelines divide the stomach into upper third, middle third and distal third by the lines connecting the trisected points on the lesser and greater curvatures (Figure 1), which is adopted by this dataset.
 Primary gastric cancer located in the upper third of the stomach, especially at the oesophagogastric junction (OGJ)/cardia, are reported to be more aggressive and associated with a poor prognosis.

 Figure 1: The stomach can be divided into 3 portions: upper third (U), middle third (M) and distal third (L).
 (E) oesophagus and (D) duodenum.
-Reproduced with permission from Japanese Gastric Cancer Association (2011).
-Japanese classification of gastric carcinoma: 3rd English Edition.
-Springer; London.
+Reproduced with permission from Japanese Gastric Cancer Association, Sano T and Kodera Y (2011).
+Japanese classification of gastric carcinoma: 3rd English Edition, Gastric Cancer 14(2):101-112.

 The OGJ is defined as the border between the oesophageal and gastric muscles, irrespective of the type of epithelial lining of the oesophagus.
 However, it can be challenging to determine the exact location of the OGJ, especially in individuals with conditions affecting OGJ landmarks.
-Four methods have been proposed to locate the OGJ anatomically:1-3
+Four methods have been proposed to locate the OGJ anatomically as follows:1-3